 How to Create the Iron On with your Cricut

 Now for the fun part, personalizing the bags with fun sayings!

-You need to decide what size you want your iron on to be.
-Measure your bag, taking into account that it’s a big smaller when the drawstring is pulled.
+You need to decide what size you want your iron-on to be.
+Measure your bag, considering that it’s a bit smaller when the drawstring is pulled.